-Buying winter clothes
+Buying winter clothes in the desert

 Upon arriving in Atar we decided to spend a few days in the surrounding desert villages, sleeping in local tents along the way.
 We hired a driver and 4WD to take us wherever we wanted to go, which I want to say was pretty sweet.
 It actually reminded me a lot of the week-long rally I drove years back in Morocco and the Western Sahara.
 Similar land scapes, unexpected oases and adrenaline pumping off-roading.
 I wrote a cool article about that trip, which you can find here.

 Back in Atar again we booked the last two seats in the only minivan to get to a village called Choum.
 Here we were supposed to find the railway tracks.
 With only little time before our departure we quickly bought food, lots of water and went searching for second-hand winter clothes.
 It would protect us against the cold and, maybe just as important, protect our own clothes from the destructive iron ore dust.